 Checking policy language and exclusions regarding pets

-Once you have shortlisted potential providers, the next step is scrutinizing their policy language.
-Pay particular attention to how they define terms related to pets, the exclusions listed, and any endorsements that could affect your coverage.
+Once you have shortlisted potential providers, the next step is reviewing the policy.
+Pay particular attention to how they define pet terms, the exclusions listed, and any endorsements that could affect your coverage.

 Exclusions specify what is not covered by the policy.
 If an exclusion applies to your pet or its breed, it means any damage or liability related to it won’t be covered.
 Conversely, endorsements are modifications to the standard policy—these can either add or exclude coverage.